byucs340ta/class-lectures/README.md

 # Class Lectures

-This is the provided code for some of the exercises designed for and used in the restructured CS 340 course (beginning Fall 2019).
+This repository contains resources for the restructured CS 340 course (beginning Fall 2019).